Sheriff Callie's Wild West: Season 2 (2015–17)

-DJ Melodies (created by Disney Junior)
+DJ Melodies (2015)

 Production

 The series was announced in 2011 under the working name "Oki's Oasis" during the Summer Television Critics Association with Mandy Moore voicing the main character, depicted as a white and gray tabby cat.
-It was announced to be released at the end of 2013 but got pushed back to January 20, 2014 due to several changes to the name and characters.
-The name changes possibly had to do with the fact that "Oki" and "Kiko," the original names of Sheriff Callie and Toby, were Japanese names that would not be very fitting in a show set in the Old West.
+It was announced to be released at the end of 2013, however, it got pushed back to January 20, 2014 due to several changes to the name and characters.
+The name changes possibly had to do with the fact that "Oki" and "Kiko", the original names of Sheriff Callie and Toby, were Japanese names that would not be very fitting in a show set in the Old West.
 (Kiko also spelled Quico are also the nicknames for Francisco and Frederico in Spanish.)
 On November 18, the official website was launched with the character information and minigames.

-In an interview with Holly Huckins, George Evelyn and Denis Morella in TV Guide, Huckins stated that "We've had so much fun taking all those classic cowboy devices – from tornadoes and cattle stampedes to train robberies and the High Noon shootout – and making them kid-appropriate in order to teach lessons about sharing and forgiveness and good manners,".
+In an interview with Holly Huckins, George Evelyn and Denis Morella in TV Guide, Huckins stated that "We've had so much fun taking all those classic cowboy devices – from tornadoes and cattle stampedes to train robberies and the High Noon shootout – and making them kid-appropriate in order to teach lessons about sharing and forgiveness and good manners".
 Morella also stated that "There's even a saloon!
-"But there is no liquor and no rowdy, scary drunks."
-She also stated that "Ella the cow, who runs the establishment, serves up milkshakes, fruit juice and other healthy drinks – but we still slide those drinks down the bar like in the old western movies!"
+"But there is no liquor and no rowdy, scary drunks" .She also said that "Ella the cow, who runs the establishment, serves up milkshakes, fruit juice and other healthy drinks – but we still slide those drinks down the bar like in the old western movies!".
 The team also stated that the series takes inspiration from several Western movies and series like The Andy Griffith Show, Green Acres, Quick Draw McGraw and the classic 1950s Disney series Davy Crockett.
-"We did our research and found that the real Wild West wasn't anywhere near as wild and frightening as Hollywood's ultra-violent, gun-slinging mythology would have us believe," Evelyn says.
-"The West was settled primarily by people who were intent on obeying the rules, people who went the distance to help each other out – and that's the town of Nice and Friendly Corners!"
+"We did our research and found that the real Wild West wasn't anywhere near as wild and frightening as Hollywood's ultra-violent, gun-slinging mythology would have us believe", Evelyn says.
+"The West was settled primarily by people who were intent on obeying the rules, people who went the distance to help each other out – and that's the town of Nice and Friendly Corners!".